h0bb3/s4rdm3x/docs/index.md

 `java -jar cmdexrunner.jar`

-For OSX users the `-XstartOnFirstThread` JVM option needs to be supplied when nrunning the `v3xt.jar`.
+For OSX users the `-XstartOnFirstThread` JVM option needs to be supplied when running the `v3xt.jar`.
 Also note that the OSX version is highly unstable, you may need to try to start it several times.

 `java -XstartOnFirstThread -jar v3xt.jar`